 Upon termination of the Services or the contract in its entirety, contractor shall, within 30 days of receipt of the State’s notice given in 7(c) above, securely dispose of all Data in all of its forms, including but not limited to, CD/DVD, backup tape, and paper.
 Data shall be permanently deleted and shall not be recoverable, according to National Institute of Standards and Technology (NIST)-approved methods.
 Certificates of destruction shall be provided to the State upon completion.

-Background Checks: The contractor shall conduct a Federal Bureau of Investigation Identity History Summary Check for each employee involved in provision of Services: (1) upon commencement of the contract; (2) prior to hiring a new employee; and (3) for any employee upon the request of the State.
+Background Checks: The contractor shall conduct a Federal Bureau of Investigation Identity History Summary Check for each employee involved in provision of Services: (1) upon commencement of the contract and if specifically requested by IDEM; (2) prior to hiring a new employee; and (3) for any employee upon the request of the State.
 The contractor shall not utilize any staff, including subcontractors, to fulfill the obligations of the contract who have been convicted of any crime of dishonesty, including but not limited to criminal fraud, or otherwise convicted of any felony or misdemeanor offense for which incarceration for up to one (1) year is an authorized penalty.
 The contractor shall promote and maintain an awareness of the importance of securing the State’s information among the contractor’s employees, subcontractors, and agents.
 If any individual providing Services under the contract is not acceptable to the State, in its sole opinion, as a result of the background or criminal history investigation, the State, in its sole option shall have the right to either: (1) request immediate replacement of the individual; or (2) immediately terminate the contract, related Statement of Work, and related Service Level Agreement.

-Access to Security Logs and Reports: The contractor shall provide to the State reports on a schedule and in a format specified in the Service Level Agreement as agreed to by both the contractor and the State.
-Reports shall include latency statistics, user access, user access IP address, user access history, and security logs for all Data.
+Access to Security Logs and Reports: The contractor shall provide to the State reports on a schedule and in a format shown below.
+Reports shall include , user access, user access IP address, user access .
 The State’s audit requirements shall, if applicable, be defined in the Statement of Work.
+Example Access Reports.
+Note that the first version shows login failures, the second only successful sessions:

 Contract Audit: The contractor shall allow the State to audit conformance to the contract terms.
 The State may perform this audit or contract with a third party at its discretion and at the State’s expense.